stevedev75/readme_generator/README.md

   * [License](#license)

   ## Installation
-  b
+  1

   ## Usage
-  b
+  1

   ## Contribution
-  b
+  1

   ## Instructions
-  b
+  1

   ## Credits
-  b
+  1

   ## License
-  This application is covereed under the GNU/GPL license.
+  This application is covereed under the Apache license.

   ## Questions
     For questions, you may email me at the address below, or review my work in my GitHub repository.
-  * Email: b
+  * Email: 1
-  * GitHub: b
+  * GitHub: 1